pro-grid/pro-grid/docs/development.md

 [Learn more about how Vagrant benefits you.][Why Vagrant]

 ## dependencies
-progrid.io server has a pretty slick development environment packaged and ready to go.
 You need these things installed on your machine to get started:

   - [Vagrant][]
   - [Virtualbox][]